-SBA Exporting - SBA provides counseling, training and financing to small businesses looking to increase sales and profit by taking their businesses global.
+SBA Export Business Planner - SBA provides counseling, training, and financing to small businesses looking to increase sales and profit by taking their businesses global.

-Office of International Trade - Many exported and imported products are regulated by federal agencies.
+Office of International Trade - Federal agencies regulate many exported and imported products.
 If you export or import the following types of products, you may be required to obtain specific licenses and permits or complete additional paperwork.

-Export.gov - The primary federal government exporting site to better serve beginning exporters.
+Export.gov - The primary federal government exporting site to serve beginning exporters better.

 Centers for International Trade Development (CITDs) - CITDs are the state's top source of trade assistance.
 CITDs offer a variety of free or low-cost programs & services to assist local companies in doing business abroad.
-These include one-on-one technical assistance and consulting, market research, training and educational programs, trade leads and special events.
+These include one-on-one technical support and consulting, market research, training, and educational programs, trade leads, and special events.

 Standard Industrial Classification (SIC) Codes - If you know the SIC code for your business or industry, you can research employment, productivity, import/export, etc., for that industry.
 SIC codes were established in the 1930s primarily to help measure and compare statistical information.

 Tradeport - Comprehensive international trade information, trade leads, and company databases.
-Guides you through the export process.
+It is intended to guide you through the export process.